Reading time: 2.5 min

 - Some top olive oils have a clear indication of the harvest year on the bottle or website, or best before date should be on the label.
 If extra virgin olive oil does not have a "best by date" on it, don't buy it.

-- Best extra virgin olive oils usually come in small bottles of 100 ml to 750 ml.
+- The best extra virgin olive oils usually come in small bottles of 100 ml to 750 ml.
 When you open an olive oil bottle, it will start to oxidize and slowly deteriorate in quality and health benefits, so if not a big olive oil user (yet).
-We suggest going to a smaller bottle size, especially if you don´t use it often.
-Once you open a bottle, you should use it within a month.
+We suggest going for a smaller bottle size, especially if you don't use olive oil often.
+As once you open a bottle, you should use it within a month.

 - Buying from small and artisan producers trustworthy is one of the best indicators of both quality and authenticity.
 Those olive producers produce small batches of extra virgin olive oil, as that is the only (best) way to control the superior quality of the extra virgin olive oil quality.
-At MARQT.NO carefully selected and partnered with such small local Mediterranean producers to bring you high-quality products produced with love, care and integrity loaded with antioxidants.
+At MARQT.NO carefully selected and partnered with such small Mediterranean olive producers to bring you high-quality products produced with love, care and integrity loaded with antioxidants.
 Our beloved olive oil producer Ivo from the Gardens of Eden has little as 1,500 liters.
-Again, please do your research; you must choose the best possible healthy option.
+Again, please do your research; you must choose the best possible healthy olive oil option.
 Unfortunately, many claims that they represent small producers, while the reality is different.
 At least this is something easily checked.
-Look into producer and check volume they produce (150,000 liters is not a small producer).
+Look into the olive producer and check volume they produce (note that 150,000 liters is not a small olive producer).

 - Do not assume that buying a more prominent, well-known brand name guarantees the best quality.
 More often than not, they compromise quality for quantity.

 We hope to educate people on making the right decisions when buying the olive oil that will be good for their taste buds, health, the environment and the olive oil industry.